casper-network/ceps/text/0072-signer-vault-recovery.md

 <sup>[1]</sup> The length of the phrase is commonly 12 words however it can be set to 24 for added security although I feel that benefit is outweighed by the shorter, more ergononmic 12 word phrase.

+As part of this change should we also phase out the ability to download the key files themselves - opting to purely use the phrase as a backup?

 ## Future possibilities

 [future-possibilities]: #future-possibilities